Independent Celebrant? Registrar? Humanist? Officiant? It’s easy to get confused between the different terms, since they are all slightly different.

 If you liked this article you may enjoy ...

-The Ultimate Guide: How to Become a Funeral Celebrant in the UK
+How to Become a Naming Celebrant

-As featured in
+As seen in